exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 As an array is a collection type, it holds zero or more instances of another type.
 That means it _has_ to depend on one or more other types.
 In this exercise, we'll use the `int` data type for that, which is both interesting enough and easy to work with.
 The `int` data type is introduced in the `basic-numbers` concept.

-This concept exercise's prerequisites concepts are:
+This Concept Exercise's prerequisites Concepts are:

 - `basic-numbers`